aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/attachments/removing-attachment-from-an-existing-pdf/_index.md

 linktitle: Removing attachment from an existing PDF
 type: docs
 weight: 30
-url: /net/removing-attachment-from-an-existing-pdf/
+url: /cpp/removing-attachment-from-an-existing-pdf/
-description: Aspose.PDF can remove attachments from your PDF documents.
-Use C# PDF API to remove attachments in PDF files using Aspose.PDF library.
+description: Aspose.PDF for C++ can remove attachments from your PDF documents.
+Use C++ PDF API to remove attachments in PDF files using Aspose.PDF library.
-lastmod: "2021-06-05"
+lastmod: "2022-02-07"
 sitemap:
     changefreq: "weekly"
     priority: 0.7